pakeke-constructor/PushOps/txt_files/components.md

 strength = 10 -- entity strength (how far can push other entities.
 Also the range of a push.)

+toughness = 300
+-- The speed an entity can collide at before a :hit() callback is envoked.

 draw = { ox = 10, oy = 20 } -- Automatic component.
             -- NOTE: This component is given automatically by -- `image`, `animation`, and `motion` systems!!